-Cavtat, Dubrovnik’s small-town neighbor, has all the old sea-port charm at a fraction of the prices in nearby Dubrovnik.
-Read on to learn why Cavtat, Croatia was one of my favorite solo travel destinations of 2017.
+Cavtat, Dubrovnik’s small-town neighbor, has the same old sea-port charm at a fraction of the prices- and with a fraction of the tourist crowds- of nearby Dubrovnik.

 I picked Cavtat to stay because of the rumors of Dubrovnik’s swelled-to-overflowing capacity in summer months recently.
 Cavtat, a local assured me, had much of the same offerings as Dubrovnik, but with fewer people, more accessible beaches, and a lower price tag.
 As a bonus- Dubrovnik itself was a short commute away- provided by water taxis with affordable prices and breathtaking views.
 My Google Fi coverage was consistent throughout even the rural areas of Croatia so exploring out from primary tourism hubs felt like adventures I could handle.

 Follow for more Croatia Travel Hints

 I loved Cavtat for its gorgeous cove-like harbor, hiking, and old-town.
 The old part of Cavtat was equally as enthralling as Dubrovnik’s, but had the quiet stillness of a residential neighborhood rather than the thick tourist crowds I met constantly while exploring Dubrovnik.

 If you plan to visit Lokrum during a Dubrovnik adventure, consider booking lodging in Cavtat to avoid the crowds and inflated pricetag of Cavtat’s trendy next door neighbor.

 Artist, digital nomad, and highly sensitive person, Lynli started traveling full time as a digital nomad in 2018.
-Writer and Illustrator by day, remote-destination explorer by other-days, Lynli is passionate about pushing the boundaries of her own comfort zone, exploring the world as a female, fat, one-bag traveler, and journalling it all on WanderBig.com
+Writer and Illustrator by day, remote-destination explorer by other-days, Lynli is passionate about pushing the boundaries of her own comfort zone, exploring the world as a plus size, one-bag traveler, and journaling it all on WanderBig.com